koda-git/mdblogger/_posts/2025-03-06-ipad-second-display.markdown

 ## Solving My Fullscreen Multitasking Issue

-I’ve been using an ultrawide monitor for a while now, and while it’s great for productivity, I’ve run into an issue when running fullscreen applications.
-There are times when I need to keep an eye on a second app—whether it's monitoring logs, keeping chat open, or referencing documentation—but fullscreen mode locks me into a single application.
+As an Ultrawide user it's great to have everything inside your FOV, there's so many tabs I can look at at the same time.
+Sometimes there still isn't enough space, or full-screen apps don't let you have it windowed.
+There are times when I need to keep an eye on a second app whether it's monitoring logs, keeping chat open, or referencing documentation but fullscreen mode locks me into a single application.

-Splitting the screen isn’t always ideal, and running apps in borderless windowed makes multitasking impossible.
+Splitting the screen via PIP isn’t always ideal, and running apps in borderless windowed makes multitasking impossible.
 I needed a solution that would let me have a second display without sacrificing fullscreen immersion on my main monitor.

-I've used Apple's sidecar on my Macbook but it's not available on Windows.
+I've used Apple's sidecar on my Macbook which I enjoyed quite a lot but it's not available on Windows, another apple ecosystem exclusive...
 I wanted to find a use for my M1 iPad Pro which I only use for notetaking anyways and make some value out of it...

 ---

 ## Searching for a Second Display Solution

-I looked on the AppStore and found **Duet Display**, but it required an account, subscription and a constant connection to their servers just to use it.
+Checked my iPad's AppStore for an app to maybe find and a "second monitor" app that works for Windows and found **Duet Display**, but it required an account, subscription and a constant connection to their servers just to use it.
 I then tried spacedesk, which was free, but the performance wasn’t great.
 Display was running at around 600-720p and had high latency and noticeable compression artifacts.

 My PC has an RTX 4070 Super with **NVENC** and an , I wanted something that could take advantage of **H.265 (HEVC) encoding** for low-latency, high-quality streaming.
 The iPad Pro also has a **120Hz display**, so any solution locked to 60Hz wasn’t going to cut it.